Wajdi Sahli

-Wajdi Sahli (وَجْدِيّ سَاحِلِيّ; born 17 April 1997) is a professional footballer who plays as a right winger for Serbian Superliga club Radnički 1923.
+Wajdi Sahli (وَجْدِيّ سَاحِلِيّ; born 17 April 1997) is a professional footballer who plays as a right winger.
 Born in France, he represents Tunisia internationally.

 Early life

 Sahli was born in France to a Tunisian family, and moved to Tunisia at a young age where he began playing football.

 Club career

 Sahli started playing as senior in Tunisia with the B team of Étoile Sportive du Sahelfrom where he moved to Club Africain and played for two and a half seasons there until February 2021, when he signed with Kazakh side FC Caspiy.

 On 17 August 2021, Apollon Smyrnis announced the signing of Sahli.

-A year later, in 10 August 2022, he signed with Montenegrin First League side FK Sutjeska Nikšić.
+A year later, on 10 August 2022, he signed with Montenegrin First League side FK Sutjeska Nikšić.
 After being the runner-up in the league and the Montenegrin Cup winner at the end of the 2022–23 season, he called the attention of Serbian side FK Radnički 1923, signing with them in summer 2023.

 He became a regular player and was named as one of the main contributors for the clubs finishing in 4th place and historical achievement to play in European competitions next season.